Depleted uranium: Remscheid, Germany

-Atmospheric contamination as a result of military actions
+Atmospheric contamination

 Elevated radiation levels consistent with very low level atmospheric depleted uranium contamination have been found in air samples taken by the UK Atomic Weapons Establishment at several monitoring sites in Britain.
 These elevated readings appear to coincide with Operation Anaconda in Afghanistan, and the Shock and Awe bombing campaign at the start of the Second Gulf War.

 Other contamination cases

-On 4 October 1992, an El Al Boeing 747-F cargo aircraft (Flight 1862) crashed into an apartment building in Amsterdam.
+On 4 October 1992, an El Al Boeing 747-F cargo aircraft (Flight 1862) crashed into an apartment building in Amsterdam, Netherlands.
 Local residents and rescue workers complained of various unexplained health issues, which were being attributed to the release of hazardous materials during the crash and subsequent fires.
 Authorities conducted an epidemiological study in 2000 of those believed to be affected by the accident.
 The study concluded that there was no evidence to link depleted uranium (used as counterbalance weights on the elevators of the plane) to any of the reported health complaints.

-Safety and environmental issues

-About 95% of the depleted uranium produced until now is stored as uranium hexafluoride, (D)UF6, in steel cylinders in open air yards close to enrichment plants.
-Each cylinder contains up to 12.7 tonnes (or 14 US tons) of UF6.
-In the U.S. alone, 560,000 tonnes of depleted UF6 had accumulated by 1993.
-In 2005, 686,500 tonnes in 57,122 storage cylinders were located near Portsmouth, Ohio, Oak Ridge, Tennessee, and Paducah, Kentucky.

-The long-term storage of DUF6 presents environmental, health, and safety risks because of its chemical instability.
-When UF6 is exposed to moist air, it reacts with the water in the air and produces UO2F2 (uranyl fluoride) and HF (hydrogen fluoride), both of which are highly soluble and toxic.
-Storage cylinders must be regularly inspected for signs of corrosion and leaks.
-The estimated lifetime of the steel cylinders is measured in decades.

-There have been several accidents involving uranium hexafluoride in the United States.

-The vulnerability of DUF6 storage cylinders to terrorist attack is apparently not the subject of public reports.
-However, the U.S. government has been converting DUF6 to solid uranium oxides for disposal.

-Disposing of the whole DUF6 inventory could cost anywhere from 15 to 450 million dollars.
+There have been accidents involving uranium hexafluoride in the United States, including one in which 32 workers were exposed to a cloud of UF6 and its reaction products in 1986 at a Gore, Oklahoma, commercial uranium conversion facility.
+One person died; while a few workers with higher exposure experienced short-term kidney damage (e.g., protein in the urine), none of them showed lasting damage from the exposure to uranium.